Tips for indoor vegetable gardening in containers. How to plant, care for, and grow an indoor garden including herbs, lettuce, radishes and more.

 Cover a balcony or patio wall with a bean vine.
 Attach planter boxes for draping plants such as cherry tomatoes or cucumbers.
 Keep in mind, the more roots are restricted, they need additional watering and nutrients.

-Indoor vegetable gardening can take place in boxes, baskets, plastic bags, clay pots, and half barrels, essentially any container to create the ideal environment for root development.
+Indoor gardening can take place in boxes, baskets, plastic bags, clay pots, and half barrels, essentially any container to create the ideal environment for root development.
 A plus for container gardens is grass and tree roots cannot invade.
 Outdoor container gardens can also be moved indoors to a sunny location to extend the vegetable growing season.

 Free of the inhibiting problem of infested soil, tomatoes thrive so well in containers; many gardeners who have plenty of ground space are switching to pots, boxes, and baskets.
 Plant eggplants, peepers, and cucumbers on terraces and patios.
 A planter box measuring 8" deep, 12" wide, and 3" long delivers enough beets, carrots, or lettuce for many meals.